slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On improving

 <!--
+- doing is learning
+> *"College is a fountain of knowledge...and the students are there to drink.*
+> *"Time is the best teacher; unfortunately it kills all its students.*

+> *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
+-- Bershere's Formula for Failure*
+> *'Rather than steering your life to avoid surprises, aim directly for them.'
+-- Kevin Kelly*
-> *'Rather than steering your life to avoid surprises, aim directly for them.' -- Kevin Kelly* doing is learning if you are not failing every now and again, it's a sign you're not doing anything very innovative. -- woody allen
+> *"If you are not failing every now and again, it's a sign you're not doing anything very innovative."
+-- Woody Allen
 > *'Three things you need: The ability to not give up something till it works, the ability to give up something that does not work, and the trust in other people to help you distinguish between the two.' -- Kevin Kelly*
 > *"If a man will begin with certainties he shall end in doubts; but if he will be content to begin with doubts he shall end in certainties."
 -- Francis Bacon*
-> *"Bershere's Formula for Failure: There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody.*
 > *"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
 -- Friedrich Nietzsche, The Dawn, 1881*
-> *"Education is what survives when what has been learnt has been forgotten."
--- B.F.
-Skinner*
 > *"The right way to do things is not to try to persuade people you're right but to challenge them to think it through for themselves."
 -- Noam Chomsky*
 > *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
 -- T.H.
 White*
 > *"The mind is not a vessel to be filled but a fire to be kindled."
 -- Plutarch*
-> *"College is a fountain of knowledge...and the students are there to drink.*
 > *"in academia there is much talk, little action.
 In industry, there is much action, little thought."
 -- Donald Norman*
 > *"In a literature class, the students were given an assignment to write a short story involving all the important ingredients > *"Nobility, Emotion, Sex, Religion *and Mystery.
 One student allegedly handed in the following story: "My god!" cried the duchess.
 "I'm pregnant.
 Who did it?"*
 > *"Examinations are formidable even to the best prepared, for even the greatest fool may ask more than the wisest man can answer."
 -- C.C.
 Colton*
-> *"Time is the best teacher; unfortunately it kills all its students.*
 > *"The price of success in philosophy is triviality."
 -- C. Glymour*
 > *"My opinions may have changed, but not the fact that I am right."